digitalreign/DigiReignCode/Integration/Puppet/Readme.md

 Go to https://github.com/ and create a new repo called `control_repo` and populate it with the `README.md`.
 Then from the dropdown create a new branch called `production` and make it the `default` branch.\
 Return to the code view and click `branches`, `All branches` and the trashcan next to `main`.
 ## Set up a control repo with r10k
-`mkdir /etc/puppet/r10k`
+`mkdir /etc/puppetlabs/r10k`\
-copy over `r10k.yaml` and then modify the remote source to your github link.
+copy over `r10k.yaml` and then modify the remote source to your github link.\
-`r10k deploy environment -p`
+`r10k deploy --config /etc/puppetlabs/r10k/r10k.yaml environment -p`
 ## Verify that r10k deployed production
-`ls /etc/puppet/environments`
+`ls /etc/puppetlabs/code/environments`\
-`ls /etc/puppet/environments/production`
+`ls /etc/puppetlabs/code/environments/production`\
-`cat /etc/puppet/environments/production/README.md`
+`cat /etc/puppetlabs/code/environments/production/README.md`
 # (2) First Steps with Puppet
-## Built-in resource types
 ## Manage a file in site.pp
+Inside github you will want to create the folder called `manifests` and put the `site.pp` file into there.\
+`r10k deploy --config /etc/puppetlabs/r10k/r10k.yaml environment -p`
+You should see `site.pp` with `ls /etc/puppetlabs/code/environments/production/manifests/` `puppet agent -t`
 ## Classes
 ## Introduction to the Forge
 ## The NGINX module